 Supply List for a Completed Kit:

 - Downloads: Building Challenge Instructions

 - Building Materials (purchase separately):

+You might be looking for a lesson or activity to do with a little more educational focus.
 I found the bridge activities online incomplete.
 I was searching several places to find all of the information I needed to work through the exercise allowing my kids to start roaming around.
-This kits includes all of the links so you aren’t losing the kids’ attention while you are searching the web.
-This project has all of the links you need to execute.

-The 4 types of basic bridges that you’re going to see in the activity are suspension, beam, arch, and drawbridge.
 The bridges cheat sheet is for the kids to use during the activity as a reference.
-The bridges cheat sheet is offered as a completed teacher key, as a partially completed table, and as a fill in the blank.
-You can use whatever you prefer and however it best fits your needs.
+A completed teacher key, a partially completed table, and a fill in the blank option are available.
+Adapt it to meet your needs.

 I hope that this helps make your holiday a little brighter!